sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 * The company provides information about the ad.
 More specifically, the company defines an image, a description, and how many times it should appear.
 When all these information is set, the ad then needs to wait for approval.
 * An administrator checks the content of the ad.
 If it follows all the rules, the ad then waits for payment.
 If the ad contains anything illegal, it then goes back to the very beginning.
 * As soon as the company makes the payment, the ad becomes available to users.
-* When the number of visualizations is reached, the ad is then considered done.
+* When the number of visualisations is reached, the ad is then considered done.
 At this moment, the company might consider running the campaign again, which moves the ad to wait for payment again.
-The company might also decide to simply end the campaign at that moment, which puts the ad in a finalized state.
+The company might also decide to simply end the campaign at that moment, which puts the ad in a finalised state.
 * While appearing for the users, if more than 10\% of the users complain about the ad, the ad is then marked as blocked.
 Cute Babies then gets in contact with the company.
 After understanding the case, the ad either starts to appear again for the users, or gets marked as inappropriate.
 An inappropriate ad will never be shown again to the users.

 Devise a state diagram that describes the life cycle of an ad.